MichaelOsarumwense/Treasure-Hair-Collections/README.md

 ### Heroku Deployment

-    To deploy TickTock  to heroku, take the following steps:
+    To deploy to heroku, take the following steps:

 1. Create a requirements.txt file using the terminal command pip freeze > requirements.txt.